Home (contents) → Miscellaneous → Forum etiquette

 Do not cause sound files to play automatically.
 That can cause slower computers to lock up.
 Always provide a link instead so that others with less powerful computers can avoid videos and sound (at least until they have time to spare).

-Alertbox: Current Issues in Web Usability by Dr. Jakob Nielsen
+Articles (formerly Alertbox: Current Issues in Web Usability) by Nielsen Norman Group

 Netiquette on Wikipedia